Different Type of Investors

 Which types of Investors to avoid?

 Not all the investors are the same.
 Hence, it is crucial to examine potential investors with the same due diligence that the investors take in considering the startup options that they would like to fund.
-As mentioned above, it is vital to investigate all about the type of investors you are to choose and the specific investor you have in mind.

 How do I get introduced to investors and where to look?